campa-consortium/pals/source/overview.md

  - A unified open access description for scientific data (publishing and archiving)
  - A unified description for post-processing, visualization and analysis.

+Additionally, associated PALS code will be usable from within simulation programs to read and write lattice files thus relieving programmers from reinventing the wheel.

 PALS is able to describe the connections between various things from the connection of injection and extraction lines connected to a storage ring to the interaction region of colliding beam storage rings where particles are moving through magnets in opposite directions.
 A PALS